 - Is the crew that will be handling your move covered by Workman’s Compensation?
 This is important to determine so you know ahead of time who is responsible if an accident should occur.

 - Are they equipped to handle your specific type of move and do they have the necessary equipment to get the job done?
 Not all moves are the same.
 Some moves require the movers to climb multiple flights of stairs.
 Or perhaps the items that are being moved are heavy and cumbersome.
 Will they be able to get your couch up to the 12th floor using the narrow staircase?
-Provide details of your move ahead of time and determine if the company you are talking with can actually handle your move.
+Provide details of your move ahead of time and determine if the company you are talking with can actually handle what your particular move entails.

 As you can see from the above, there are many factors to consider before contracting with a moving company.
 Taking the time to find out the answers to the above questions will help you narrow down your options and hopefully pick the right moving company for your needs.